literatecomputing/transcribe-with-whisper/README.md

 After that, you can open http://localhost:5001 in your web browser.
 The transcribed file will open in your browser and also be in the transcription-files folder that is created in the folder/directory where you run the above command.
 Both HTML and DOCX files are automatically generated for each transcription.

 #### Command Line Interface

+You do not need to edit this line, it uses the HUGGING_FACE_AUTH_TOKEN set above.

 ```bash
 docker run --rm -it \